RedisLabs/redislabs-docs/content/rdi/architecture.md

 - Stored in environment variables.
 - Injected to the temp file system by a secret store agent (e.g. [HashiCorp Vault](https://www.vaultproject.io/)).

-## Scalability and High Availability
+## Scalability and high availability

 Redis Data Integration is highly available: